QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

 .. admonition:: Turbine indices in multi-turbine simulations
    :class: important

    While most numberings in QBlade, such as for substructure transition pieces, or for external controllers, start at 1 - the turbine objects are numbered with c++ array notation.
-The main reason for this is to have consistency with the numbering of turbine objects with the functions in QBlade's :ref:`Command Line Interface (CLI)`.
+The main reason for this is to have consistency with the numbering of turbine objects with the functions in QBlade's SIL (see :ref:`Software in Loop (SIL) Overview`).

 Applying Wind Turbine Controller Data to the Turbine
 ----------------------------------------------------